THE MAPLE BLUES BAND

 The Maple Blues Band: (From left to right) Michael Fonfara, Pat Carey, Gary Kendall, Chris Whiteley, Tom Bona, Teddy Leonard, Chris Murphy, Al Lerman.
 (Photo by Tracey Savein, Southpaw Productions)

-The Maple Blues Band has been the cornerstone of the annual Maple Blues Awards Ceremony in Toronto since 1999.
-This world class, eight member group includes some of Canada`s highly respected blues musicians, all of whom are multiple Maple Blues Award winners and nominees.
+The Maple Blues Band has been a cornerstone of the annual Maple Blues Awards Ceremony in Toronto since 1999.
+This world class, eight member group includes some of Canada’s highly respected blues musicians, all of whom are multiple Maple Blues Award winners and nominees.

 The Maple Blues Band with singers John Mays (Fathead), Chuck Jackson (Downchild) and Dawn Tyler Watson are also part of the touring ensemble, The Maple Blues Revue www.maplebluesrevue.com.
 They have released one recording, Live at Twisted Pines on the Preservation Music label.

 Gary Kendall | Band Leader | Bass | www.garykendall.com